panteLx/python-macro/README.md

    - Click the "Stop" button, OR
    - Press your configured stop key (default: F2)

+### Recording Custom Macros

+You can now create your own macros by recording your keyboard actions!

+1. **Click the "Record" button** in the main window
+2. **Click "Start Recording"** in the dialog that appears
+3. **Perform the actions** you want to record (key presses)
+4. **Press ESC** to stop recording
+5. **Review your recorded actions** in the dialog
+6. **Click "Save Macro"** and provide:
+   - A name for your macro
+   - A description (optional)
+   - Whether it should loop continuously or run once
+7. **Your custom macro is now available** in the macro dropdown!

+**Tips for Recording:**

+- The recorder captures both quick key taps and held keys
+- Delays between actions are automatically recorded
+- You can clear and re-record if you make a mistake
+- Press ESC at any time to stop recording

+### Deleting Custom Macros

+- Select a custom recorded macro from the dropdown
+- Click the "Delete" button
+- Confirm deletion

+**Note:** Only custom recorded macros can be deleted.
+Prebuilt macros are part of the application.

 ### Changing Key Bindings

 - Click "Change Keys" button or press F12